mavihsrr/retail-embedding-classifier-v1/README.md

 3. Recommendations
 Build recommendation systems by clustering or ranking products based on embedding similarity.

-## Advanced : Prepare Your Dataset
+## 🛠️ Advanced Configuration : Prepare Your Dataset
 - Dataset Format: A .csv file with the following columns:
 - sentence1: First text input.
 - sentence2: Second text input (optional for single-sentence embeddings).